Are You Entitled to a Court-Appointed Attorney?

 See How to Obtain a Court-Appointed Defense Lawyer for more information.

 Public defenders and private lawyers appointed by the court typically have very large caseloads, so they may not have the same amount of time to spend on your case that a privately paid attorney would.
 However, it also should be noted that since public defenders work on so many cases, they typically know the prosecuting attorneys and judges quite well, and can use this to the advantage of their clients.

 As with private attorneys, public defenders are legally obligated to zealously defend their clients' interests.
 Also, despite the fact that public defenders and court-appointed lawyers are paid by the same entity that pays the prosecutors and judges (the government), they work for you.

 You may be represented by the same defender throughout your entire case ("vertical representation") or you may have different defenders handling different phases of your case ("horizontal representation").
 While vertical representation provides continuity and familiarity, horizontal representation often involves the use of the most senior-level defenders for the more serious phases of a case.

 Not all defendants qualify for a public defender or assistance from other legal aid organizations, which typically target those with no property and little income.
 Even those who qualify for a public defender but can afford a private attorney choose to retain one, since private attorneys tend to have more time and resources to devote to your case.
-Before you decide how to proceed schedule a free consultation with a local attorney to determine whether your case would benefit from private representation.
+Before you decide how to proceed get a free case review with a local attorney to determine whether your case would benefit from private representation.